Unifying and benchmarking state-of-the-art quantum error mitigation techniques

 \subsection{Virtual Distillation}

-We implement VD by computing $\frac{{\rm Tr } [\rho^M X]}{{\rm Tr} [\rho^M]}$ for the noisy state $\rho$ and neglecting errors which occur during the derangement circuit execution.
+We implement VD by computing $\frac{{\rm Tr } [\rho^M X]}{{\rm Tr} [\rho^M]}$ for the noisy state $\rho$ and neglecting errors that occur during the derangement circuit execution.
 This assumption enables classical simulation of VD for a $Q$-qubit system while simulating $Q$ noisy qubits instead of the $2Q+1$ that would otherwise be required to simulate the derangement.
+We analyze the performance of VD with derangement errors for $Q=4$ systems in Appendix \ref{app:swap_noise}.
 We present results of VD using $2$ copies as we observed that this typically gave the best results.
 We explore the performance of VD for various numbers of copies in Appendix~\ref{app:VD_copy_analysis}.